The complete guide to the Kano model

 ?

 In the classic approach, you'd take on feature A first, because it has the most Natural answers.
 But feature A also has the most Indifferent answers.
 Is that really worth deprioritizing the other features for?
-(Actually, this kind of result also means you should look for segments in your customer base, but let's start with prioritising).
+(Actually, this kind of result also means you should look for , but let's start with prioritising).

 Berger (1993) describes a way of ranking features based on their total impact on customer satisfaction.
 It's called the M>O>A>I rule.
 (I'll use Must-Be here instead of Natural, because that's the category label the researchers used).